Certificate of Advanced Graduate Study

 Our program presents a balanced and comprehensive view of literacy development, instruction, and assessment.
 Our students obtain knowledge that is deeply rooted in theory, research, and hands-on experience.
 Armed with this knowledge, our graduates set off to really change their students’ lives through the power of language.

+Please see more information in our Graduate Catalog.
 If you need help with planning your course selection, contact the Literacy Coordinator:

 Strong school leaders, from principals to administrative staff, are the driving force behind outstanding schools.
 Such leaders are centered on children, clear in their moral purpose, and collaborative in their relationships.
 Together with their staffs, they are able to create and sustain a school structure that is effective, and a learning environment that is conducive to student and adult growth.